What is anxiety?

 Managing anxiety is an important life skill, which you can help teenagers develop.

-Here are some other ways you can help your child manage everyday anxiety.
+Here are other key ways to help your child learn to manage everyday anxiety.

 Helping your child face anxiety

 - Acknowledge your child’s fear – don’t dismiss or ignore it.
 It’s important for your child to feel that you take them seriously and that you believe they can overcome their fears.
 Your child also needs to know that you’ll be there to support them.

 - Gently encourage your child to do the things they’re anxious about.
 But don’t push your child to face situations they don’t want to face.

 - Help your child set small goals for things that they feel a little anxious about.
 Encourage your child to meet the goals, but don’t step in too early or take control.
 For example, your child might be anxious about performing in front of others.
 As a first step, you could suggest your child practises their lines in front of the family.

 - Try not to make a fuss if your child avoids a situation because of anxiety.
 Tell your child that you believe they’ll be able to manage their feelings in the future by taking things step by step.
 Try to acknowledge all the steps that your child takes, no matter how small those steps are.

 Helping your child explore and understand feelings

-- Tell your child about your own worries as a teenager, and remind your child that lots of other teenagers feel anxious too.
+- Tell your child about your own worries as a teenager.
+Remind your child that many teenagers feel anxious and that feeling anxious is normal.

 - Help your child understand that it’s normal to go through a big range of emotions and that sometimes these can be strong emotions.

 - Talk with your child about their other emotions – for example, ‘You seem really excited about the swimming carnival’.
 This sends the message that all emotions, positive and negative, come and go.